top of page

 In this post, I explain the choice of salsa songs that best represent the year 2025 for me.
 This selection is not meant to be authoritative; it should only be considered a collection of personal favorites.
 A replay of the relevant shows is available near the bottom of this page.

-Bald man in floral shirt smiles on a colorful striped background.
-Text: "Encanto Tropical 2025 Salsa Songlist, dj Angel Figueroa."
+Man in floral shirt smiles in front of colorful stripes.
+Text: "Encanto Tropical 2025 Salsa Songlist, Parts 1,2,3, 75 songs, DJ Angel Figueroa."

 Making the Lists